Notify me

 . . . this unique and beautiful watch has an engraved dial inspired by Art Nouveau.

-For more detail on how art jewelry relates to watchmaking, and the fascinating background to that subject, see my blog post on art jewelry and watchmaking.
+For more detail on how art jewellery relates to watchmaking, and the fascinating background to that subject, see my blog post on art jewellery and watchmaking.

 Holthinrichs aesthetic watch back